25 DIY Herbal Valentine’s Gifts for Those Short on Time

 A second truth about kindness

-So before we go any further and I give you the recipes for these DiY kindness gifts, I’d love it if you scrolled down to the comments and told me how full your love bucket is on a scale of 1 to 5.
-With 5 being all the way full and 1 being pretty close to empty.
+So before we go any further and I give you the recipes for these DIY kindness gifts, I’d love it if you scrolled down to the comments and told me how full your love bucket is on a scale of 1 to 5.
+With 5 being all the way full and 1 is pretty close to empty.
 And then I’d love it if you told me just 1 thing you are grateful for right now.

 I’ll wait right here for you….

-5 herbal DiY Gifts to help you express kindness
+25 Herbal DIY Valentine’s Gifts to help you express kindness

 1.Warming Sugar Scrub for weary hands